JetBrains/kotlin-web-site/pages/docs/reference/data-science-overview.md

 Apache Zeppelin is a popular web-based solution for interactive data analytics.
 It provides strong support for the Apache Spark cluster computing system, which is particularly useful for data engineering.
-Starting with [version 0.9.0](https://zeppelin.apache.org/docs/0.9.0-preview1/) Apache Zeppelin comes with bundled Kotlin interpreter.
+Starting from [version 0.9.0](https://zeppelin.apache.org/docs/0.9.0-preview1/), Apache Zeppelin comes with bundled Kotlin interpreter.

 ![Kotlin in Zeppelin notebook]({{ url_for('asset', path='images/landing/data-science/kotlin-zeppelin-interpreter.png')}})